tu-darmstadt-ros-pkg/circular_lifo_buffer/README.md

 ## Installation
 The only required file to use the buffer is circular_lifo_buffer.h, as it is implemented as header-only class.
 For further details you can refer to the Doxygen documentation.
 The usage can also be seen in the unit tests.
-Besides using the header file, you can integrate the package into a [catkin](http://wiki.ros.org/catkin) workspace.
+Besides using the header file, you can integrate the package into a [catkin](http://wiki.ros.org/catkin) or [ament](https://design.ros2.org/articles/ament.html) workspace.
 The implementation has no ROS dependencies.
-For building the unit tests you can use `catkin test circular_lifo_buffer`.
+For building the unit tests you can use `catkin test circular_lifo_buffer` for catkin and `colcon test --packages-select circular_lifo_buffer` for ament.
+The catkin version of this package can be found on the "catkin_version" branch.

 ## Verification Method
 Besides the implemented unit tests, the concept of the buffer was modeled in PROMELA and verified using [spin](https://spinroot.com/spin/whatispin.html).